d/orca-notes/partition.md

 ## Au Revoir Dynamc FooScan

 We no longer need Dynamic XXX Scan, since all of its functionality is capture by the new Append operator.

+## More Insights

+1. Static pruning doesn't need enforcement, it should always happen
+2. Nested Loop pruning (the one that `Append` does by itself) doesn't need enforcement, it should happen whenever possible (exceptions: motions, material, and shit)
+3. Partition Selection as an enforced property is reserved only for runtime pruning utilizing Hash Join.

 # Short-Term Goal Post